douglasiacovelli/bluesnap-android-int/README.md

     paymentRequest.setAmount("20.5"D);
     paymentRequest.setCurrencyNameCode("USD");

-Optionally, you may pass a tax amount and a subtotal price:
+Optionally, you may pass a tax amount and a subtotal price, the tax amount will be added to the subtotal:

     setAmountWithTax(Double subtotalAmount, Double taxAmount);

 You can also pass a title or a custom title to be displayed to the shopper:

-    paymentRequest.setCustomTitle();
+    paymentRequest.setCustomTitle("custom text");

-If you would like to collect shipping information, include the setShippingRequired method in the PaymentRequest:
+If you would like to collect shipping information, call the setShippingRequired method in the PaymentRequest:

     paymentRequest.setShippingRequired(true);